boostercloud/booster/docs/README.md

 If you make changes to your code, you can run `boost deploy -e <environment name>` again to update your project in the cloud.

+To skip restoring dependencies after deployment you can run `boost deploy -e <environment name> -s`.

 #### Application outputs

 After any deployment, an "Outputs" section will be printed to the console with useful information needed to interact with your application.
 The meaning of those outputs are: